×

 Are All Permanent Spousal Support Orders Modifiable?

 A permanent spousal support order may be modified by the divorce court upward or downward if there has been a change in circumstances (IRMO Clements).
 We can help you determine if your situation may warrant modification by the court.
 The family law court does not have jurisdiction to modify non-modifiable orders.
+Spousal support modification after divorce may be necessary when circumstances significantly change post-judgment.

 Discuss Your Modification Questions with Us